RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 ## The Grammar and Datastructure

-A Grammar consists of (generally a small) set of rules.
+A Grammar consists of a (generally small) set of rules.
 For example, a very basic Grammar could look like this:
 ```
 Start := 'a'
 ```
 this describes a language that only contains the sentence "a".
 Not a very interesting language.

-We can make it more interesting though by introducing choice into the grammar with \| operators.
+We can make it more interesting though by introducing choice into the grammar with \| (called a 'pipe') operators.
 If we want the above grammar to accept either "a" or "b":
 ```
 Start := 'a' | 'b'
 ```